Solar power in India

 Investor news 8 June 2018: Fortum to sell share of 185 MW Indian solar portfolio - aiming at further solar investments

-In June 2021, Fortum has signed an agreement to divest the 250-MW Pavagada II and the 250-MW Rajasthan solar power plants in India to Actis, a global infrastructure investment firm.
+In June 2021, Fortum signed an agreement to divest the 250-MW Pavagada II and the 250-MW Rajasthan solar power plants in India to Actis, a global infrastructure investment firm.
+The divestment will be completed and the capital gain recorded in three tranches; during the second half of 2021 and the first half of 2022.
+The parties have also signed a comprehensive agreement targeting further investments in solar power plants in India.

 Charge & Drive in India